 I'm thinking about suicide.
 With what is going on with my life, it seems to

 be the only choice I have.
-How can I stop? – Jake*
+How can I get help? – Jake*

-If you have been thinking about suicide, get help right
+If you have been thinking about suicide, it is important to get help right

-If you need help finding someone to talk to right now, or if you are thinking about
+If you need to talk with someone right now, resources are available 24/7 to help

-knowing your name or seeing your face.
+ever knowing your name or seeing your face.
 The calls are confidential.
-If you feel you're

 If you feel you are in immediate danger of hurting yourself, you can call 911 or